intersystems/iknow/language_development/README.md

 ---

-- `lang_update.bat` : this is a Windows utility script that runs the language compiler and rebuilds the engine.
+- `\modules\lang_update.bat` : this is a Windows utility script that runs the language compiler and rebuilds the engine.
 To be used during language development to test modifications.
 It must be copied into the "bin" directory (`iknow\kit\x64\Release\bin`) after building the engine a first time.